slaveofgod/sog-validator/doc/validators/NotBlank.md

 } from 'bob-validator';

 let _validator = new NotBlankValidator({
-    'message': 'Your error message'
+    'message': 'This value should not be blank.'
 });

-let data = 'Some data ...';
+let data = 'abcdef';

 _validator.validate(data);